JLuisCuamatzi/Pleurotus_ostreatus_CarbonSources/README.md

 ## Repository created by Jorge Cuamatzi-Flores

-Repository with scripts to reproduce the analysis and figures presented in: [insert link to paper here]
+Repository with scripts to reproduce the analysis and figures presented in: [Regulation of dye-decolorizing peroxidase gene expression in Pleurotus ostreatus grown on glycerol as the carbon source](https://peerj.com/articles/17467/)

 ### Mycelial Growth Rate